olahop/city-bike-dsl/README.md

 ##### BikesAtStation Diagram

-This diagram representation displays Stations, Bikes and edges between Bikes and the Station they are currently at.
+This diagram representation displays Stations, Bikes and edges between Bikes, and the Station they are currently at.
 It is a very visual representation and the user can right-click to add new Stations or Bikes (or use the NodeCreation tool) and use the EdgeCreation tool to set or change the location of a Bike.
 Users can also navigate to either bikeTrips or station diagram by clicking on the bike or station nodes.
 By hovering over a bike node a number appears showing how many trips that bike has done.

 ##### Station Diagram